Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology

 \section{Conclusions}

-The findings of this work can be summarised as follows: \begin{itemize} \item Bridges, observed as dusk-side polar-collar arcs in Jupiter's UV aurora, are frequently seen in both hemispheres, in both HST-STIS and Juno-UVS images. \item They are observed to appear and disappear on timescales of hours and have been seen to persist over a full Jupiter rotation, in line with previous conclusions made using limited data.
-In the handful of cases where a bridge is seen to evolve from the main emission during consecutive images, it starts as a small offshoot or splitting from the main emission before evolving into a clear arc. \item The total length of the bridge(s) seen in the dusk-side polar collar is weakly correlated with contraction of the main emission.
-Compression of the magnetosphere by the solar wind can be strongly linked with the presence of bridges in the aurora. \item Crossings of bridges by Juno are preferentially associated with downward FACs and broadband field-aligned electron distributions dominated by upward-travelling electrons, indicating that bridges are likely ZII aurorae, as defined by \citet{mauk+:2020}, that have become noticeably separated from the (ZI) main emission.
-Where Juno passes at low ($<$3~R$_{J}$) altitudes over the aurora, bridge crossings are also associated with ESW bursts observed by Juno-Waves.
+The findings of this work can be summarised as follows: \begin{itemize} \item Bridges, observed as dusk-side polar-collar arcs in Jupiter's UV aurora, are frequently seen in both hemispheres, in both HST-STIS and Juno-UVS images. \item They are observed to appear and disappear on timescales of hours and have been seen to persist over a full Jupiter rotation, in line with previous conclusions made using limited data. \item The appearance of bridges in the aurora is associated with compression of the magnetosphere. \item Crossings of bridges by Juno are preferentially associated with downward FACs and broadband field-aligned electron distributions dominated by upward-travelling electrons, indicating that bridges are possibly ZII aurorae, as defined by \citet{mauk+:2020}, that have become noticeably separated from the (ZI) ME.
+Where Juno passes at low ($<$3~R$_{J}$) altitude over the aurora, bridge crossings are also often associated with ESWs observed by Juno-Waves.